Star Trek: The Next Generation (pinball): List of Missions

 After completing all the other missions, Final Frontier can be started by shooting Start Mission or choosing it in a Command Decision.
 The player receives 100 million points for each individual artifact collected, and an additional billion points for each complete set of four.
 All six balls are put into play, with the first two fired by the player from the cannons and the other four being auto-plunged.
 Every major shot is lit, awarding 25 million points times the number of artifacts collected (to a maximum of 250 million), or 10 million if the player has no artifacts.
 This mode continues until five balls have drained.

 Warp Factors

-The Warp Factor is lit at the right inlane, and it is collected by shooting the left loop.
-The left loop must be completed to be advanced.
-It is also advanced by shooting the Delta Quadrant (left ramp), but only during the first series of increases to Warp 9.
-The Warp Factor awards are as follows:
+At the start of each ball, the warp factor is set to 1.
+The right inlane will light the left loop to award a warp factor; the ball must travel fully around the loop in order to advance.
+Until Warp 9 is reached for the first time, each shot to the Delta Quadrant (left ramp) will also advance the warp factor.
+Awards for each factor are as follows: